siko2222/CS4020-Project/README.txt

 How to use the notebook:
 1. Upload the notebook to Google Colab
 2. Upload the two csv files in the same directory
-3. Run the notebook (The first cell will install extra libraries)
+3. Run the notebook cell by cell (The first cell will install extra libraries)
+    - The cells that perform gridsearch for hyperparameter tuning may take very long time, and should not be rerun unless absolutely necessary.